 - Use gentle skin care products.
 These don’t have to be expensive or fancy.
 Light, gentle, non-oily cleansers are best, and look for ones that are fragrance-free.
 Try to avoid wearing makeup such as foundation when wearing a mask so your skin is able to breathe.

 - Wash your face.
 Gently wash your face in the morning and at night.
-Don’t use scrubs or cloths to clean you skin.
+Don’t use scrubs or cloths to clean your skin.
 Instead, just use your fingers.
 Then, wait at least 15 minutes after applying moisturizer or sunscreen before putting your mask on.
+Pro tip: mineral sunscreen that contains zinc acts as a natural anti-inflammatory for the skin.

 - Avoid oily products.
 Heavy oil-containing products can make you sweat quicker and clog your pores.
 Use moisturizers or makeup products that are lightweight and oil-free.